estcap2/challenge-cu/README.md

 ```

 ##### Potential improvements:
-- Verification of input maze format (would involve creating a Maze class and maybe extending Point2D to hold a point value)
+- Verification of input maze format (would probably involve creating a Maze class and maybe extending Point2D to hold a point value)
 - Automatic finding of start/finish combinations.
 (Out of scope, but would involve iterating on combinations and comparing point coordinates for success instead of finish value)